 "The story moves quickly with elements of both a spy thriller and a space race...Frozen Orbit could make for an impressive movie, one that would stand with greats such as Contact or Interstellar."—Booklist

 "The situations are realistic, the characters interesting, the perils harrowing, and the stakes could not be higher...The story is one of problem solving, adventure, survival, improvisation, and includes one of the most unusual episodes of space combat in all of science fiction.
 It would make a terrific movie."— John Walker, Ricochet.com

 "...a fast-paced and exciting story which bounces between the borders of technological thriller and science fiction...Farside is an impressive effort."—Mark Lardas, The Galveston County Daily News

-Patrick Chiles has been fascinated by rockets and spaceflight ever since he watched the Apollo missions as a kid in South Carolina.
-How he ended up as an English major in college is still a mystery, though he eventually overcame this self-inflicted handicap to pursue a career in aviation.
-He is a graduate of The Citadel, a Marine Corps veteran, and a licensed pilot.
-He currently resides in Tennessee with his wife and sons, two lethargic dachshunds, and a bovine cat.
+Patrick Chiles has been fascinated by aircraft, rockets, and spaceflight ever since he was a child transfixed by the Apollo missions.
+How he ended up as an English major in college is still a mystery, though he managed to overcome this to pursue a career in aviation operations and safety management.
+He is a graduate of The Citadel, a Marine Corps veteran, and a private pilot.
+In addition to his novels, he has written for magazines including Smithsonian’s Air & Space.
+He currently resides in Tennessee with his wife and two lethargic dachshunds.